-In-school classes, residencies, and workshops led by a contracted teaching artist (frequency and duration may vary; focus should be on sequential hands-on learning) where each student receives at least six hours of sequential hands-on arts engagement.
+Classes, residencies, and workshops occurring outside of school hours and led by a contracted teaching artist (frequency and duration may vary; focus should be on sequential hands-on learning).
+Each student must receive at least six hours of sequential hands-on arts engagement.

 What Expenses Are Allowable?

-Funding from Essential Arts Education Grants can be used to reimburse expenses such as teaching artist fees, select teaching artist travel expenses, contracted administration or technical fees, and consumable supplies.
+Funding from the Expanded Arts Education Grant can be used to reimburse expenses such as teaching artist fees, select teaching artist travel expenses, contracted administration or technical fees, and consumable supplies.
 For more examples of allowable expenses and unallowable expenses, see the program guidelines (linked below).